-For more information, see our fact sheet Employee share schemes - rollover relief.
+For more information, see our fact sheet Employee share schemes - rollover relief, available only on our website.

 Changing residence or working in multiple countries

 There are specific CGT rules relating to ESS shares or rights held by employees who become, or cease to be, Australian residents.
 There are also specific rules for temporary residents.